cue-lang/cue/doc/tutorial/kubernetes/README.md

 package kube

 service: [ID=_]: {
 	apiVersion: "v1"
 	kind:       "Service"
 	metadata: {
 		name: ID
 		labels: {
 			app:       ID     // by convention
 			domain:    "prod" // always the same in the given files
 			component: string // varies per directory
 		}
 	}
 	spec: {
 		// Any port has the following properties.
 		ports: [...{
 			port:     int
 			protocol: *"TCP" | "UDP" // from the Kubernetes definition
 			name:     string | *"client"
 		}]
 		selector: metadata.labels // we want those to be the same }
 }

 deployment: [ID=_]: {
 	apiVersion: "apps/v1"
 	kind:       "Deployment"
 	metadata: name: ID
 	spec: {
 		// 1 is the default, but we allow any number
 		replicas: *1 | int
 		template: {
 			metadata: labels: {
 				app:       ID
 				domain:    "prod"
 				component: string
 			}
 			// we always have one namesake container
-            spec: containers: [{ name: ID }]
+			spec: containers: [{name: ID}]
 		}
 	}
 }
 EOF
 ```

 By replacing the service and deployment name with `[ID=_]` we have changed the
 definition into a template matching any field.
-CUE bind the field name to `ID` as a result.
+CUE binds the field name to `ID` as a result.
 During importing we used `metadata.name` as a key for the object names,
 so we can now set this field to `ID`.